Expert Q&A: Budget for debt, but not too tightly

 Any repayment plan or budget has to be realistic and obtainable.
 One thing that any good budget cannot be without is an entertainment line item.
 To think that you aren’t going to go out for a night out on the town once or twice a month is unrealistic and sets you up for failure.
 Include an amount for entertainment, but keep it to a dull roar.Although all work and no play can make Johnny a dull boy, too much play can make Johnny too far in debt!

 Only you can decide how aggressively you want to pay down your debt.
 Once you have a budget in place, you’ll know just how much you have in your miscellaneous section and how much of it you want to use for debt repayment.
-To help decide, check out a payment calculator that will let you know how long it will take to pay down your balances by paying a specific amount each month, such as the CreditCards.com calculator, "What will it take to pay off my current balance?"
+To help decide, check out a payment calculator that will let you know how long it will take to pay down your balances by paying a specific amount each month, such as the CreditCards.com payoff calculator.

 It should go without saying, but I’m going to say it any way.
 To pay down your debt you will need to refrain from adding additional charges to your balances.
 I hope this will get you headed on a path for success and once again welcome to the school of life and your first class is real world finances 101.